robin45978/homelab/infrastructure/backup-recovery/README.md

 Keep Monthly:   4
 ```

-This provides several recovery points while keeping storage usage under control.
+This gives me several recovery points without keeping large amounts of older backups.

 ---

 ### 🟢 Tier 3 – Rebuildable

-These systems are primarily used for testing, pentesting, security analysis or desktop workloads.
+These systems are mainly used for testing, pentesting, security analysis or desktop workloads.

 ```text
 Security Onion